 Step 1: Get rid of the excess dust

 Washing a wall without dusting first is a real mistake.
 When you add water to dust, you cement it onto the paintwork.
 That is a terrible idea if you want your walls to look as good as new once again.
-So, rather than going at it with a damp cloth, you must do this first.
+So, you must do this first rather than going at it with a damp cloth.

-Get started by getting rid of any excess dust on the wall.
+Get started by getting rid of any dust on the wall.
 That is often easier said than done.
-You can’t use any old cloth to do the job.
-Instead, grab a microfibre cloth or a microfibre floor mop to get to work.
+You can't use any old cloth to do the job.
+Instead, grab a microfibre cloth to get to work.
 Ensure that the material is entirely dry.

 When you have done that, gently wipe the cloth over the walls.
 You want to be as thorough as you can here.
 The truth is that there may be some grime there that you cannot see.
 If it has been a while since you painted the walls, you may not notice the dull look that has begun to appear.
 Dust and dirt can make your walls look less than attractive.

-It goes without saying that you should take down any pictures or mirrors ahead of getting started.
+You should take down any pictures or mirrors ahead of getting started.
 Use a sweeping motion across the wall as you work.
-You don’t want to apply too much pressure here.
+You don't want to apply too much pressure here.
 However, you should cover as much of the surface areas as possible.
-When you look at the microfibre fabric, you should notice that it has started picking up some dirt there.
+When you look at the microfibre fabric, you should notice that it has started picking up dirt.

 Step 2: Wash any scuff marks off

 Are you dealing with scuff marks?
-You might find fingerprints around your walls or even areas where the paint has marks on it.
+You might find fingerprints around your walls or even areas where the paint has marks.
 Getting rid of these flaws can be challenging.
 But will washing the walls ruin the paint?
-The short answer is no. However, you have to know what you’re doing here.
-If you go in too hard or too wet, you risk messing it up.
+The short answer is no. However, you have to know what you're doing here.
+If you go in too hard or wet, you risk messing it up.

-To start, grab a bowl and fill it with warm water and wash up liquid.
-You don’t want this mixture to be too soapy, so you should avoid using too much of the cleaning product.
-Instead, use around half a teaspoon to a couple of pints of water.
+First, fill a bowl with warm water and washing up liquid.
+You don't want this mixture to be too soapy, so you should avoid using too much of the cleaning product.
+Instead, use around half a teaspoon for every couple of pints of water.
 Next, you can check whether the water is too bubbly.
 If that is the case, add more water to dilute it.

-When we talk about how to clean painted walls, it’s important to remember to go in easy.
-First, you should get yourself a lightweight sponge to use.
-You want to avoid using a sponge that has any rough areas on it.
+When we talk about how to clean painted walls, it's important to remember to go in gently.
+First, you should get yourself a lightweight sponge.
+If you're wondering which type of sponge you should use, you want to avoid using a sponge with any rough areas.
 These could mark or even scuff the paintwork when you are cleaning.
 Instead, you need to choose a soft sponge all the way around.

 You will need a separate bowl with cold water on the side.
 When you are cleaning the walls, you will use this to rinse off any excess.
 Pop it next to you on the floor.